 - Headphones (much better than ear buds for kids) with an iPod, iPad, iTouch

-- Kids word search or coloring book for younger children
+- Kids word search or coloring book for younger childre

 - Small Etch a Sketch

-Here are things to pack for camping and you can print it out free here:
+Here are things to pack for camping checklist you can print out for free here.

 - Kids Camelbak – keep them hydrated and they can drink whenever they want without you finding their water over and over again.